-- Make sure that the litter box isn't near an appliance that makes noise or in an area of the house that your cat doesn't frequent. - If ambushing is a problem, try to create more than one exit from the litter box, so that if the "ambusher" is waiting by one area, your cat always has an escape route.
+Make sure that the litter box isn't near an appliance that makes noise or in an area of the house that your cat doesn't frequent.

+If ambushing is a problem, try to create more than one exit from the litter box, so that if the "ambusher" is waiting by one area, your cat always has an escape route.
+Make sure the litter box is uncovered.